-I write letters and complete letter-writing assessments 100% free of cost.
+I write letters and complete letter-writing assessments at no cost to the client.
 Yes, really really!

 If you've reached a point in your transition that you're in need of a letter, let's connect about how I can help break down this barrier.
 I try to keep the process pretty straightforward because gatekeeping is not in line with my personal values or professional ethics.

 I operate as much as possible on the Informed Consent model - under the presumption that you are a self-determined person with insight and awareness about how to use your bodily autonomy.
 In order to do this within a system that continues to use gatekeeping, I frame letter writing and the assessment as a way of improving outcomes and hope to end each assessment session by sharing a new consideration or idea with the individual.

 For the letter, I must write that you are mentally, emotionally, practically, and financially prepared for the intervention, as well as being aware of the risks, benefits, and implications.
 This means that it's important for you to have done research in advance regarding what to expect.